ushahidi/platform-client/README.md

     ```
     gulp
     ```
-8. You should now have a local development server running on http://localhost:8080
+8. You should now have a local development server running on http://localhost:3000 and http://localhost:3001

 ## Extra config and options